Mohini117/AI_Engineering/README.md

 ## 🚀 How to Use This Repo

-- Read chapter folders in order
+- Download the html file first
 - Skim summaries for quick revision
 - Dive into reflections for deeper intuition
 - Use as reference while building AI projects